1. Main points

 3. The relative size of an industry shown is based on the current price (CP) value from 2019 (average).

 Figure 7 shows the decomposition of growth of output per hour worked.
-In the agriculture and construction industries, growth in output per hour worked was mainly caused by a decrease in the number of hours worked.
-In the IT and administrative services industries, the growth was mainly caused by an increase in gross value added (GVA).
+Growth in the information and communication industry was mainly caused by an increase in gross value added (GVA).

-Decomposition of growth of output per hour worked, hours worked and gross value added (GVA), Quarter 1 (Jan to Mar) 2025 compared with 2019 average, percentage change, UK
+Decomposition of growth of output per hour worked, hours worked and gross value added (GVA), percentage change, Quarter 4 (Oct to Dec) 2025 compared with 2019 average, UK

 Embed code